adisen99/msc_project/README.md

 ### TODO -

+- [ ] URGENT - Repeat the regridding using the `conservative` method which is recommended for upscaling using `xesmf`

 - [ ] Implementation of Dynamic and Thermodynamic Effects

 - [ ] Figure out the use of finding Block maxima and Climate change Indices - Resources -'